tomcam/spectre-book/css-notes.md

-# Notes on how CSS is used in this book
+# Notes on how CSS is used by Spectre.css

 ## The default html font size is not guaranteed